Gender equality: 100 years of women in chartered accountancy

 To mark International Women’s Day 2020, ICAEW will be offering plenty of ways for you to get involved through social channels using the hashtag #icaewDiversity.
 We will be featuring a video of President Fiona Wilkinson, the benefits of our Women in Leadership Academy programme, our upcoming Women in Tech conference and our Women in Finance Community.
 Stay connected with our Instagram feed @icaew to find out more about these and other important initiatives for IWD.

 ICAEW is committed to gender equality and the celebrations around the centenary are paramount.
 While significant progress has been made, there is still more to do to ensure all genders are on an equal footing in the profession, here in the UK and internationally.
-And as we mark International Women’s Day 2020, we are reminded that equality is not just good for women, it is good for everyone and necessary in a world of strong economies.
+And as we mark International Women’s Day 2020, we are reminded that equality is not just good for women, it is good for everyone and necessary in a world of sustainable economies.